sebastian-meier/muc23-human-ai-demo/iterative-ui/README.md

+# !!!!!IMPORTANT
+This is a slightly modified version of the original repo to work standalone with no database and static data instead of a database driven backend and no authentication required.
+Original source: https://github.com/sebastian-meier/LoCobSS-platform

 This repo is part of the LoCobSS research project.
 More details about the project and dependencies to other repos can be found [here](https://github.com/sebastian-meier/LoCobSS-documentation).

 # LoCobSS-platform